openlibhums/liquidxslt/README.md

 # liquidxslt

-The liquidxslt plugin lets you edit existing XSL stylesheet and generate new XSL stylesheets based on existing versions.
-When creating an XSL template the default content will have an import statement for the existing stylesheet.
+The liquidxslt plugin lets you edit existing XSL stylesheets and generate new XSL stylesheets based on existing versions.
+When creating an XSL template, an import statement is included for the existing stylesheet.
 Using `<xsl: import>` over `<xsl: include>` means that you can easily override matches as the importing sheet has higher presendence than the imported sheet.

 ## example